Under the bonnet of Big Blue Car's album 'Let's Radiate!'

 When writing a character, I don't like to use the names of people I actually know or have come into contact with.
 Not only does it make people think the song is about them, it makes me think about their personalities rather than those of my imagined character, so I'll often obscure names or maybe even reduce them to capital letters.
 The dates are accurately listed though - they really did exist and I remember them all very well.

 These individuals, like their short-lived thoughts, fell off the radar when no one was looking.
 Read back; the little broken passages can only generate speculation and further questions as to what they were talking about, or thinking.

-Diaries can be flicked through in minutes, while ushing through a life takes time until you realise that time is in fact in short supply.
+Diaries can be flicked through in minutes, while rushing through a complete life takes time, until you realise that time is in fact in short supply.
 It's only then that the words worming from the pen become an habitual test of worthiness at the sight of impending mortality and the orderly writing down of an unordered life.
 Why do we, the underwritten, write our stuff down?

 Perhaps it's to pass on some small historical nugget of wisdom or sense.
 Or maybe just to say: "This was me.
 I was here and I meant something once, to someone".

 Opening a book or diary which lets the sun in, filling the room with a scent of fresh print and autumnal static.

 In which 'C' dreams of being lifted by a solid silver shark hook embedded in his chest.
 The following week he gives up on personal ad columns and late-night goat's cheese sandwiches.

 Guilt pursued 'M' throughout her life like an unmerciful lover.